AlessandroSaviolo/AlessandroSaviolo.github.io/index.md

 layout: default
 ---

+<span style="color:red">This blog is very raw for the moment.
+I will beautify it very soon!</span>.

 Hi!
 Thank you for reaching my blog.

 I am a Software Engineer interested in research-related challenges in the computational field such as Machine Learning, Computer Vision and Robotics.

-This blog is very raw for the moment.
-I will beautify it very soon!

 # Publications